markjacksonfishing/sf_giants_stats/README.md

 So with that out of the way, let's dive into the code and see what kind of baseball stats we can scrape up!

-This code is a Go program that prompts the user to enter a Major League Baseball team's abbreviation (e.g. SF for San Francisco Giants), then uses web scraping techniques to fetch and parse the team's 2022 season batting statistics from Baseball Reference.
-The program then outputs the table headers and the team's stats for the 2022 season to the console.
+This code is a Go program that prompts the user to enter a Major League Baseball team's abbreviation (e.g. SF for San Francisco Giants), then uses web scraping techniques to fetch and parse the team's season's batting statistics from Baseball Reference.
+The program then outputs the table headers and the team's stats for the season to the console.

 Let's take a closer look at how the code works: